AgustinCB/blogposts/conferences/rust_meetup/20190129/script.md

 # Sixth slide

 Now here I am trying to modify the structure that is contained in `Rc`.
 Because I read only one small paragraph in one chapter in the Book when I tried to solve this, I didn't notice that `Rc` works as read only.
 This is the kind of error that you'd get.
 So the next thing that I do is go back to the Book and look for a way to do this, but at the same time be able to modify the content.
 And I come back with this...

+# Seventh slide

+As you can see, I replaced all the references to `Rc` for reference to `RefCell`. `RefCell` works similarly to `Rc` but it let's you mutate the content of the smart pointer, which is exactly what I wanted.
+However, the compiler had a surprise for me...

+# Eight slide

+What a cryptic error message!
+Well, sadly it actually makes sense.
+You see, I thought that the parallel with `Rc` would still hold when speaking about trait objects.
+That is, that `RefCell` would understand that this was meant to be a pointer to a structure implementing an interface and not care about the actual implementation, but it turns out that it needs to know the size of the structure at compile time.

+At this point I was desperate.
+I didn't want to have to _read_ again, so I decided to look in Google how to create a mutating list of trait objects in Rust without loosing my mind.
+The solution is this...